 Lastly, I always get emails and messages asking where I bought my planner supplies, so I made a separate post with a list of my favorite stationary/planner products and links of where to buy them.
 Plus, there is a fun giveaway!
 Check it out here – My Favorite Stationary, Pens, Stickers and Planner Supplies (& A Giveaway!)

 UPDATE: The Blessed Is She Academic Planner (that runs from Aug 2017 – July 2018) has sold out!
-The January 2018 Calendar Planner (that runs from Jan – Dec 2018) is now available for pre-order.
+The January 2018 Calendar Planner (that runs from Jan – Dec 2018) is now available to purchase.
+It is the same as the one I have except for the dates.

 PS – You can follow RoL on Bloglovin, Feedly or another news feed.
 If you are a social media fan like me, we can stay in touch through Facebook, Twitter, Instagram, Pinterest, GoodReads, Letterboxd, or Spotify, 😉